SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

 The following documentation refers to Ubuntu 18.04, but the steps for other Ubuntu versions are similar.

 #.
 Add a new user.
-   (This is not mandatory; you can install under an existing user directory.
-Creating a new user is recommended as it allows an easy cleanup of the system later simply by removing the new user if needed.)
 Throughout our documentation, this user is called `sysop`.

    .. code-block:: bash

       $ sudo adduser sysop
       $ sudo addgroup admin
       $ sudo usermod -a -G admin,adm,audio sysop

+   .. note:

+      Adding a new user is not mandatory.
+You can install under an existing user directory.
+Creating a new user is recommended as it allows an easy cleanup of the system later simply by removing the new user if needed.

 #.
 Check the size and the architecture: ::